AryaaSk/Lobby-Game/README.md

 # Lobby Game

-This project was to try and create a multiplayer game which could support many people in one lobby.
+## This project was to learn about THREEJS working with CANNONJS to create physics, and to also learn about creating multiplayer games which can support many people at once

-Basically you just shoot using the mouse pointer, and try and impulse people off of the plane.
+Basically you just shoot using the mouse pointer, and try and impulse people off of the platform.

 URL: https://lobbygame.azurewebsites.net